Best Pregnancy Safe Protein Powders (2024 Update)

 - This is also an organic protein powder with digestive enzymes.

 - This Garden of Life Protein powder would go great in my Peanut Butter Cauliflower Smoothie.

 - Protein: 21 grams per scoop

 - Literally the only ingredient in this Anthony’s protein powder is pea protein!
 Being unflavored and unsweetened, you can “hide” it in a lot of recipes.
-Try it in this Green Apple Smoothie with Spinach for a delicious breakfast or snack.
+Try it in this Green Apple Spinach and Banana Smoothie for a delicious breakfast or snack.

 - Pea protein is also naturally gluten-free, vegan, and vegetarian so it fits with a lot of different dietary needs.